(1) An ombudsman may, by notice in writing given to a party to a complaint, require that party—

 (b) in the case of information, in such manner or form as may be specified.

-(3) This section applies only to information and documents the production of which the ombudsman considers necessary for the determination of the complaint.
+(3) This section applies only to information and documents the production of which the ombudsman considers necessary for

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.